mnaught/mnaught.github.io/_portfolio/OpsCenterDisplay.md

  All I had to do to implement the automatic updating feature was write an adapter taking messages off of the MassTransit bus and pushing them through a SignalR hub and also implement the javascript to update the display when new information was pushed.

  SignalR is such a great toolkit.
-It's an implementation of rpc style callbacks for a javascript function.
-(WOAH THATS TECHNICAL!..
-Well you are in the tech talk section.)
+It's an implementation of rpc style callbacks for  javascript functions.

  Basically, this pattern lets the web page running on the users browser subscribe to certain events.
 And when those events occur, the event triggers a javascript function running in the web browser, receiving data from that event.